 Head over to Jordan Creek Town Center for Live at the Creek at 5 p.m.
 Sunday night.
 You can enjoy live music from the amphitheater or one of the five lakeside patio restaurants surrounding it.
 Did we mention there will also be a beer and wine garden nearby?
 Enjoy a bite to eat, a cold drink and live tunes from the band Decoy in West Des Moines.

 RELATED: Things to Do this Summer in Greater Des Moines

 Independence Day at Living History Farms

 Experience an old-fashioned 4th of July celebration at Living History Farms.
 Take part in a pie eating contest, foot race, spelling bee and a watermelon seed spitting contest.
 Catch The Blustockings, a 19th century baseball team, play at 2:30 p.m.
 Grab the entire family for a day of friendly competition and exploration of the 1875 town of Walnut Hill!

-Grab your ball cap and head to Principal Park on Monday night to watch the Iowa Cubs take on the Omaha Storm Chasers.
-This game starts at 7:08 p.m. and will end with a firework show above the Downtown Des Moines skyline.
+Grab your ball cap and head to Principal Park on Friday-Monday night to watch the Iowa Cubs take on the Round Rock Express.
+The game starts at 7:08 p.m. each night and the games on Friday, Sunday and Monday will end with a firework show above the Downtown Des Moines skyline.
 Grab a bite to eat at nearby Guru BBQ or Mullets before the game!

-Of course there are dozens of other events like Music Under the Stars, sprint car races in Knoxville and local farmers markets that will be happening throughout the weekend.
+Of course there are dozens of other events like Music Under the Stars, sprint car races in Knoxville, Des Moines Menace, Jazz in July and local farmers markets that will be happening throughout the weekend.
 You can find a list of weekend events here.
-You can also check out a full list of firework displays across the metro here.
 Enjoy!